jsilber17/GDP-Satellite-Predictions/README.md

 ### Conclusions
 #### Problems with the data
-*The dataset only has 400 pictures which is not enough data; can lead to overfitting and unbalanced dataset.
+* The dataset only has 400 pictures which is not enough data; can lead to overfitting and unbalanced dataset
+* Further investigation into my cross validation function
-*The images do not contain the full CBSA area which can make some smaller CBSA areas seem larger than they are
+* The images do not contain the full CBSA area which can make some smaller CBSA areas seem larger than they are

+#### Next Steps
+* The models are able to predict within 100,000 million dollars of GDP on a scale of trillions of dollars (1 million millions)
+* Automate the Earth Engine process to get a larger dataset of images
+* Create a Convolutional Neural Net for image prediction